 But the reason I’m going to tell you about my various disorders is not completely self-indulgent.
 I’ve discovered a few things which no doctor ever told me, despite seeing plenty,1 and I thought it might be of interest to someone? somewhere?
 Scan the list below — if none apply to you, perhaps at least it might inspire you to look for a solution for your own health problems.

 - Headaches.
-For me four causes.
-One is tyramine, which is found mostly in cheese, chocolate, red wine and artificially fermented products.
-The second, classic, cause is lack of water and the third one is work.
+I spent thirty years trying to work out why I got headaches.
+At first I thought the cause was tyramine, a chemical found mostly in cheese, chocolate, red wine and artificially fermented products.
+Then for many years I thought it might be changes in air-pressure.
+Nope.
+A classic cause of headaches is dehydration, which of course I’ve occasionally had, but that wasn’t it either.
+Another one is work, which has definitely given me a few mind-clenchers.
 Work was the cause of my grandmother’s migraines — she ended up having a brain haemorrhage (‘felt like an iron bar being pushed through my forehead’).
 If you get pounders, rule out all these (and your monthly cycle if you’re a woman) before proceeding to more exotic triggers.
 Don’t forget also that your gut is directly connected to your brain and that it literally has a mind of its own.

 - Exhaustion.
-A fourth cause of headaches for me, and a massive drain on my general energy, is sugars and carbs.
+The main cause of my headaches, and a massive drain on my general energy, turned out to be sugars and carbs.
 If I eat mashed potato on an empty stomach, a huge bowl of pasta, or any sugary foods, a few hours later I get a sickening slump of vital power followed by a ‘bastard behind the eyeballs’.
 I have come to realise that carbs and sugars are one of the great evils of civilisation, sucking the mojo from millions of us.
+Living without chips and crusty pastry is a little bit inconvenient, but nothing like as bad as the constant rock around my brains that an overcompensating insulin-system causes.

 - Backache.
 Usual causes — too much sitting, soft mattress (which I’ve always hated) and not enough exercise, all of which easy to deal with.
 Amazingly though, the cause of my worst back pains, including three agonising slipped disks, turned out to be constipation (pressure put on the spine by the gut).
 So…